BiomedSciAI/.github/profile/README.md

 We have plenty of stuff you can do with BiomedSciAI.
 A good starting point is to check out the pinned repositories.
 You can find all implementation details and some examples in the docs.

-Try out the example repositories that we prepared for various applications.
+Try out the examples in the repositories that we prepared for various applications.

 <!--
 ## Gallery